ManalKhAlbahar/-advanced-js-reading-notes/01-prep-and-tdd.md

 Promises are used to handle asynchronous operations in JS.

 -Benefits of Promises
- 1-Improves Code Readability.
+* Improves Code Readability.
- 2-Better handling of asynchronous operations.
+* Better handling of asynchronous operations.
- 3-Better flow of control definition in asynchronous logic.
+* Better flow of control definition in asynchronous logic.
- 4-Better Error Handling.
+* Better Error Handling.

 -A Promise has four states:
- 1-fulfilled: Action related to the promise succeeded
+* fulfilled: Action related to the promise succeeded
- 2-rejected: Action related to the promise failed
+* rejected: Action related to the promise failed
- 3-pending: Promise is still pending i.e. not fulfilled or rejected yet
+* pending: Promise is still pending i.e. not fulfilled or rejected yet
- 4-settled: Promise has fulfilled or rejected
+ * settled: Promise has fulfilled or rejected

 Promises can be consumed by registering functions using .then and .catch methods.